Gilmor's Raid: Events on July 11

 Maj.
 Gilmor's cavalry detachment moved undetected through Baltimore County, Maryland, and into Harford County, Maryland.
 They first stopped at the General Store in Jerusalem Mill now popularly known as McCourtney's, capturing supplies and horses, and then arrived on the morning of July 11 at the Gunpowder River bridge, a railroad bridge near Magnolia Station, close to Joppa, Maryland, which belonged to the Philadelphia, Wilmington and Baltimore Railroad.
 Defending the railroad bridge at both ends were seventy troops from the 159th Ohio Infantry.
 Gilmor's troops captured two trains, one north- and one southbound, evacuated the passengers, captured supplies on the train, and set fire to one of the trains before backing it over and partially destroying the railroad trestle bridge.
 The telegraph communications lines were also cut along the bridge.
 Among the passengers captured on the northbound train was Union Maj.
 Gen. William B. Franklin, who was taken as a prisoner of war back to Virginia.
 After completing the actions at Magnolia Station, Gilmor's men headed back west, across Baltimore County, and stopped at Ady's Hotel, near Towson, Maryland to rest and refresh his men.
 Shortly afterward a large cavalry patrol from Baltimore arrived, which outnumbered Gilmor's men more than two to one.
 Gilmor attacked and defeated the Union cavalry patrol, and pursued them as far as Govanstown.
 Gilmor later claimed that if his men had not been so tired, he would have gone into Baltimore and captured the city.
 Gilmor's detachment then proceeded back through Green Spring Valley, to recover his prisoner, Gen. Franklin, who had escaped.
 After resting for a few hours, Gilmor's detachment rejoined Gen. Early's main forces as they crossed the Potomac River back into Virginia.
+On the 11th, the Confederates also burned the home of Maryland Governor Augustus Bradford.
+There is a state historic marker near the site.